 This book is a powerful attempt to prove that human intelligence, and the institutions it has created, possess power enough to blunt the force of our ecological destructiveness.
 It provides a light for the path, one that is badly needed.

-Bill McKibben, environmentalist; author of The End of Nature, Eaarth, American Earth, Deep Economy
+Bill McKibben, Founder of 350.org, author of Deep Economy

 This book needs to be read widely, discussed widely, and the